sylartp/Study/README.md

-Just share some easy algorithms by Java when i studied.
+Just share some easy algorithms Java when i studied Java.